ElTruckito/eltruckito.github.io/_posts/2023-09-26-how-to-prepare-for-the-laguna-route.md

 ### Follow the tour jeeps.

-While we survived the majority of our Laguna Route odyssey by using offline Google maps and driving our truck camper in the direction of whichever laguna or geyser we wished to visit, we discovered between debating which path was the “correct” road and praying that whichever route we chose would not result in washboarding-induced cookies being tossed, that it was faster to follow the tour jeeps going in the same direction.
+While we survived the majority of our Laguna Route odyssey by using offline Google Maps and driving our truck camper in the direction of whichever laguna or geyser we wished to visit, we discovered between debating which path was the “correct” road and praying that whichever route we chose would not result in washboarding-induced cookies being tossed, that it was faster to follow the tour jeeps going in the same direction.
 The experienced tour guides know exactly how to get to the places you want to see and, *generally*, seem to know the least uncomfortable route to get there (if you can keep up with them!).

 ## How do you survive the extreme road conditions?